 The use of sustainable materials isn’t just an eco-conscious choice, but also a wellness decision.
 Let’s see how fabrics impact indoor air quality:

-• Linen: Linen is naturally hypoallergenic and antibacterial, which makes it a great choice to reduce the number of allergens at home.
+Linen: Linen is naturally hypoallergenic and antibacterial, making it a great choice for reducing allergens at home.

-• Hemp: Hemp is one of the strongest fibers, meaning it does not allow molds to grow, rendering the indoor environment cleaner.
+Hemp: Hemp is one of the strongest fibers, which means it does not allow mold to grow, helping keep the indoor environment cleaner.

 By choosing the best organic fabrics for home interiors, you’re reducing the chances of harmful emissions inside your living spaces.
-If you’re looking to make more eco-friendly choices in your home décor, take some inspo ideas from our guide on sustainable home décor ideas for an eco-friendly oasis.
+If you’re looking to make more eco-friendly choices in your home décor, take some inspo from our guide to sustainable home décor for an eco-friendly oasis.

 What Makes a Home Feel Healthier?